pawelpaszki/Object-Detection/README.md

 - locate and highlight objects in the image
 - provide full JUnit test coverage

 The application is written in Java and Java Swing is used as GUI interface.
+Union-find and connected component labelling concepts are used to acomplish mentioned above tasks.
 Picture class from the following website is used to deal with images:

 http://introcs.cs.princeton.edu/java/stdlib/Picture.java.html